ATPI Data Protection Policy

-2.2 This policy is based upon the UK Data Protection Act 1998 and the EU Data Protection Directive 95/46/EC, and in compliance with the U.S. Department of Commerce “Safe Harbor” system (see Safe Harbor statement below), which provide a robust generic model for global Data Protection and privacy compliance.
-The Company has also committed to establishing international Binding Corporate Rules (BCR) agreements, to be authorised for worldwide acceptance by the UK’s Information Commissioner’s Office, and which govern the transfer, and subsequent sub-Processing, of Data throughout its entire global network of group companies.
+2.2 This policy is based upon the UK Data Protection Act 1998 and the EU Data Protection Directive 95/46/EC, which provide a robust generic model for global Data Protection and privacy compliance.
+The Company has also committed to establishing Inter-Company Data Processing Agreements (ICDPA) based on the recognised EU Model Clauses, to be authorised for worldwide transfer, and subsequent sub-Processing, of Data throughout its entire global network of group companies.

 2.3 This Policy applies to all Company full and part time employees, agency employees, and all suppliers and clients who receive Personal Data from the Company, have access to Personal Data collected or processed by the Company, or who provide information to the Company, regardless of geographic location.